36 Leverage Trading Tips to Protect Your Capital

 For any retail trader, this is one of the most crucial rules to protect your savings and stay alive in this difficult business.

-Yes, I know, most people can’t afford to lose more than a couple of hundred dollars at best – and that’s exactly why leverage is so dangerous.
-You don’t need a big account for small mistakes to do serious damage.
+Most people can’t afford to lose more than a couple of hundred dollars at best, and that’s exactly why leverage is so dangerous.
+A big account isn’t necessary for small mistakes to do serious damage.

 Check your savings and decide for yourself how much money you would actually be ok with losing.

-I bring this up because there is a very real possibility that you wipe out a trading account while you’re still learning how leverage behaves.
+There is a very real possibility of wiping out a trading account while still learning how leverage behaves.

 It’s even possible to lose everything a couple of times in a row.
 So, make yourself a service and only deposit the amount you are comfortable losing.